ArchanaRohilla/World_Weather_Analysis/README.md

 - A notation is in the search criteria to indicate if it is raining or snowing for customers who are making travel decisions in real-time.

-- Now that the map have all the cities the customer wants to travel to, they will need to find a hotel to stay in the city.
+- A weather description to the pop-up markers will be diaplayed for customers so that they know what the weather is as they are traveling.